ochitaaa/House-Prices-Prediction/README.md

 ## Repository Structure

 - `Exploratory Data Analysis.ipynb`
   Notebook for data exploration, visualization, and insights.

 - `Feature Engineering.ipynb`
   Notebook for feature engineering and preprocessing data.

 - `Modeling.ipynb`
   Notebook for model training, evaluation, and comparison.

 - `train.csv`
-   The training dataset that will be use for exploring and feature engineering.
+  The training dataset used for exploration and feature engineering.

 - `test.csv`
-   The test dataset that will be use for exploring and feature engineering.
+  The test dataset used for exploration and feature engineering.

 - `train_fe.csv`
-   The feature engineered training data for modeling.
+  Feature-engineered training data for modeling.

 - `test_fe.csv`
-   The feature engineered test data for modeling.
+  Feature-engineered test data for modeling.

 - `submission_xgboost.csv`
   Final prediction results.

 ---